AccardoNull/Image-Search-and-Utility-Platform/README.md

 ![screenshot2](ImageFolder/Screenshot2.jpg)
 ![screenshot3](ImageFolder/Screenshot3.jpg)

-### Image Search Utility Platform
+### Image Search and Utility Platform

 An interactive full-stack application that enables users to locate images files using keyword-based pattern matching across filenames, tags, and descriptive metadata, then convert selected images to different formats.
 The framework leverages the Knuth-Morris-Pratt (KMP) string matching algorithm to efficiently identify relevant records and return searchable results through a responsive graphical interface.

 Built with a React frontend and FastAPI backend, the application automatically indexes image assets, extracts searchable metadata from filenames, and generates a structured search database for efficient retrieval, with Docker containerization for fast deployment and Pillow for format convertions, as well as cloud deployment through Railway and Vercel.
 User queries are processed through a custom search engine that performs pattern matching against indexed file records and displays matching images with associated metadata.
-The project aims to bridge algorithmic pattern matching with practical search engine functionality while providing a foundation for future enhancements such as AI-generated image captions, desktop search capabilities and external search APIs.
+The project aims to bridge algorithmic pattern matching with practical search engine functionality while providing a foundation for future enhancements such as AI-generated image captions and desktop search capabilities.

 #### Features